New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 Logistics (Wishes)

-Towering above the flat plain of the port under development is a paragon of parametric design.
-Towering thirty-one meters high, it is a calculated composition of white metallic fins hanging from the interior pile.
-This amorphously shaped pier sculpture, also known as a spirit of Anaklia, was designed by J. Mayer H. Its curvaceous and bulbous body reflects the port’s aspirations of self-organizing logistical circulation.
-Speaking of the sculpture, Mayer said: “It’s a frozen splash of sea water.
+Towering above the flat plain of the port is a paragon of parametric design.
+Thirty-one meters high, it is a calculated composition of white metallic fins hanging from the interior pile.
+This amorphously shaped sculpture, also known as “the spirit of Anaklia,” was designed by J. Mayer H. Architects.
+Its curvaceous and bulbous body reflects the port’s aspirations of self-organizing logistical circulation.
+Speaking of the sculpture, Mayer says: “It’s a frozen splash of sea water.
 Or a smoke signal.
 Some people say it looks like Mickey Mouse with an erection.
 I don’t really care.
 Any meaning or association might be wrong or not: the more you find, the better.”
 This amorphousness of signification mirrors the broader conception of logistical hubs as sites of seamless translatability governed by algorithmic optimization.24

 Georgia is littered with Mayer’s smooth buildings.
 Commissioned in the last years of Saakashvili’s presidency, they mark the places and public institutions that organize and control the movement of people and goods, including the Border Checkpoint of Sarpi, new airports in Kutaisi and Mestia, and the Akhalkalaki Railway Station.
 Originally envisioned to host technical universities, leisure and hotel services, light manufacturing, and administrative offices, Mayer’s buildings are all that exist of the imagined special economic zone and smart city of Lazika.

-The site’s masterplan is a perfect example of smart zone logics.
+The site’s masterplan is a perfect example of special economic zone logics.
 The plan details the integration of the port, import-export free trade processing zones, and a high-tech office center.
-Mayer’s parametric designs are imagined to seamlessly facilitate the replication and integration of what have become a regular and repeating spatial product: the computationally designed and financially birthed brethren around the world from Hong Kong to Toronto, where special economic zones, logistical hubs, and “smart” developments foster talent.
-Mobilities of people and things somehow equated with increased creativity and high technology industries all ground themselves on the literal grafting of land from the sea.
-These smooth spaces for innovation and information transfer to accompany the transfer of goods are ruins: semi-occupied images that project fantasies of unrealized logistical futures.25
+Mayer’s parametric designs are imagined to seamlessly facilitate the replication and integration of what has become a regular and repeating spatial product: computationally-designed and financially-birthed brethren, from Hong Kong to Toronto, where special economic zones, logistical hubs, and “smart” developments foster talent.
+Mobilities of people and things were somehow equated with increased creativity and high technology industries, all grounded on the literal grafting of land from the sea.
+These smooth spaces for innovation and information transfer that accompany the transfer of goods are ruins: semi-occupied images that project fantasies of unrealized logistical futures.25

 Film still from Algorithmic Island.
 Image: Tekla Aslanishvili, 2019.

 This future is speculative, leveraged, indebted, and dispossessed.
-Debt is the foundation of reclamation; it links past and future together and the mode by which fantasies shaped by mythic pasts are crafted to reformulate the present.
+Debt is the foundation of reclamation; it links past and future together, it is the mode by which fantasies shaped by mythic pasts are crafted to reformulate the present.
 In Georgia, this reformulation has taken the shape of dispossession, defaults, and labor organization.
-Whether the long-yearned-for myth of returning to the Silk Road is achieved is questionable, but in its speculation, territory, governmentality, and labor have been reorganized.
+The long-yearned-for return of the Silk Road is questionable, but, in the desire for it, territory, governmentality, and labor have been reorganized.

-In mid-August of 2019, after a long process of negotiation, the Georgian government refused to cover the commercial risks of Anaklia Port.
-Concerned about the high rate of debt and risk, this was an investment condition demanded by the international financial institutions for the project’s development.
+In mid-August of 2019, after a long negotiation, the Georgian government refused to cover the commercial risks of Anaklia Port.
+Concerned about the high rate of debt and risk, this coverage was seen as a condition of investment for the international financial institutions supporting the project’s development.
 The Conti group withdrew from the consortium, as there were reports of money laundering by TBC bank founders.
-Rumors abounded, including that either Chinese or Russian interests had intervened to lay claim to the port, or to destroy it, in order to maintain control over Black Sea shipping operations.27 Yet the failure in financing or profit does not change the way speculation had already mined the past to obliterate the present.
+Rumors abounded, including that either Chinese or Russian interests had intervened to lay claim to the port, or to destroy it, in order to maintain control over Black Sea shipping operations.27 Yet the failure of financing could not change the way speculation had already mined the past to obliterate the present.

-In October 2018, a closed presentation of the Masterplan economic analysis and feasibility study prepared by the British company BuroHappold was held by the CEO of Anaklia City, Ketevan Bochorishvili.
-The meeting allowed us to observe the ambitions of the consortium, which in official narratives are often overshadowed by stories around sociotechnical organization and the economic and geopolitical meaning of the project.28 In contrast to the port, which was transferred in fifty-year concession to the ADC, Anaklia City owns itself.
-“The idea is to create a totally private city,” admitted Bochorishvili during the Q&A. The consortium has envisioned the private city as a reform zone, where innovative ideas of e-governance and services framed around optimization of supply chain operations could be tested and potentially applied on a national level.29
+In October 2018, a closed presentation of an economic analysis and feasibility study for the masterplan, prepared by the British company BuroHappold, was held by the CEO of Anaklia City, Ketevan Bochorishvili.
+The meeting allowed us to observe the ambitions of the consortium, which, in official narratives, are often overshadowed by stories around sociotechnical organization and the economic and geopolitical meaning of the project.28 In contrast to the port, which was transferred in a fifty-year concession to the ADC, Anaklia City owns itself.
+“The idea is to create a totally private city,” admitted Bochorishvili during the Q&A. The consortium has envisioned the private city as a reform zone, where innovative ideas of e-governance and services framed around the optimization of supply chain operations could be tested and potentially later applied on a national level.29

 Such territories of “freedom” are predicated on the erasure of everything that once existed in its place.
-Dozens of families were uprooted and displaced as a result of extending the port into the sea.
-Originally, under Saakashvili’s government, there was no compensation for these consequences, but due to social discontent and protest, Georgia’s current government has begun to repatriate land and offer extremely high reparations, turning some of these families into millionaires.30 Many of these people have reinvested in building hotels and guesthouses around Anaklia’s city center, or strategically constructed new houses near the expanding port in the hopes of additional displacement and further compensation.
-This process has led to a threefold increase of land price in Anaklia, leaving the landowners who live outside the buffer zone and who haven’t profited from resettlement in a financially disadvantaged position.
-Yet all residents anticipate the potential rise in demand for real estate and hoteling.
+Dozens of families were uprooted and displaced as a result of the port extension into the sea.
+Originally, under Saakashvili’s government, there was no compensation for those harmed, but, due to social discontent and protest, Georgia’s current government has begun to return land and offer extremely high reparations payments, turning some of these families into millionaires.30 Many of these people have reinvested in building hotels and guesthouses around Anaklia’s city center, or strategically constructed new houses near the expanding port in the hopes of additional displacement and further compensation.
+This process has led to a threefold increase in land prices in Anaklia, leaving landowners who live outside the buffer zone and who haven’t profited from resettlement in a financially disadvantaged position.
+Yet all residents anticipate the potential rise in demand for real estate and hotel space.
 Thus, many of those not benefiting from government payoffs have attempted to join their newly rich neighbors by taking out loans to erect guesthouses and hotels.
-These individuals are often now in debt and facing a very precarious situation as the future of the project continues to be uncertain.
+Many of these individuals are now in debt and facing a very precarious situation as the future of the project continues to be uncertain.

 Work on the Anaklia Port Project.
 Image: Anaklia Development Consortium.

 Dispossession is linked to precarity.
-Homes are not alone in being removed from these projects; so are unions.
-Alongside Georgia’s advantageous geographic location, the nation is touting its “competitively priced labor” and flexible labor code at international transit forums, such as the Belt and Road Forum in Tbilisi in 2017.32 While the Anaklia Development Consortium often publicly stresses its corporate social responsibility and striving for higher labor and environmental standards,33 in private, company representatives consider minimum wage a mere bureaucratic note, one that serves as an obstacle not only for foreign investment, but also people, who in their estimation, are happy to work at any price.
+Homes are not alone in being removed by these projects; so are unions.
+Alongside Georgia’s advantageous geographic location, the nation is touting its “competitively priced labor” and flexible labor code at international transit forums, such as the Belt and Road Forum in Tbilisi in 2017.32 While the Anaklia Development Consortium often publicly stresses its corporate social responsibility and work towards higher labor and environmental standards,33 in private, company representatives consider minimum wage a mere bureaucratic note, one that serves as an obstacle not only for foreign investment, but also for staff, who, in their estimation, are happy to work at any price.

 When the ADC opened its employment-hiring center in 2018, however, such happiness was nowhere to be seen.
 A sole female employee interviewed a seemingly endless stream of mainly male, middle-aged jobseekers, all of whom were formerly employed in the Soviet Union.
 She was not offering jobs herself, but creating a database from which subcontractors could source their future employees.
-After filling the applications of countless semi-professional lorry drivers and other unskilled workers, who were all wondering about salaries and employment starting dates, jobseekers were sent home with long explanations about subcontracting schemes and suggested to wait.34 If speed is the raison d’etre for the Anaklia Port, waiting is the true sentiment and sensation experienced by so many of the actual denizens of this territory.
+After filling out the applications of countless semi-professional truck drivers and other unskilled workers who were all wondering about salaries and start dates, jobseekers were sent home with long explanations about subcontracting schemes and the need to wait.34 If speed is the raison d’etre for the Anaklia Port, waiting is the true experience of many of the actual denizens of this territory.

-On January 9, 2020 the Georgian government announced its decision to reclaim the land and the deep sea port project by terminating the contract with private Anaklia Development Consortium, which failed to reach an agreement with potential investors and international banks (EBRD, OPIC, ADB, AIIB) and look for financially stronger investors.35 Dispossession, speculation, and leveraged futures are a recurrent theme in the logic of reclamation at a planetary scale.36 Waiting for Georgia’s fabled just-in-time logistical future continues to vanish into the dredged sea bed, while the wind scatters reclaimed dark sand in the newly erected guesthouses and hotels, filled with both hope and fear.
+On January 9, 2020 the Georgian government announced its decision to reclaim the land and the deep sea port by terminating their contract with the private Anaklia Development Consortium, which had failed to reach an agreement with potential investors and international banks (EBRD, OPIC, ADB, AIIB) or look for financially stronger investors.35 Dispossession, speculation, and leveraged futures are a recurrent theme in the logic of reclamation at a planetary scale.36 Georgia’s fabled just-in-time logistical future continues to vanish into the seabed, while the wind scatters reclaimed dark sand into the newly erected guesthouses and hotels, filled with both hope and fear.

 Architects of Invention, Lazika Municipality, 2012.
 Film still from Algorithmic Island.
 Image: Tekla Aslanishvili, 2019.